Ransomware Protection: How Indian Enterprises Can Defend Themselves

 3. Multi-Factor Authentication

 Credential theft is a primary initial access method.
-MFA on all externally accessible services eliminates major attack vectors.
+MFA on all externally accessible services — email, VPN, RDP, cloud portals, and administrative interfaces — eliminates a huge category of ransomware entry points.

 4. Network Segmentation